-If you have a question for the CHP, fill out the form below for a chance to be featured on Chat with CHP.
+If you have a question about the rules of the road, fill out the form below for a chance to be featured on Know the Road with the CHP.

 (mobile users tap here for form)

-Chat with CHP: How can I stay safe in the fog?
+Know the Road with the CHP: How can I stay safe in the fog?